 Well, I finally found one.
-Here is a great recipe for a treat that you and your family can indulge in while knowing that they are really good for you.
+Here is a great recipe for nut butter balls that are kind of like truffles.
+You and your family can indulge in these while knowing that they are really good for you.

-The idea to roll them in coconut came from Kelly of The Nourishing Home.
+The idea to roll these nut butter balls in coconut came from Kelly of The Nourishing Home.
 I should have thought of it myself, since I rolled my other homemade truffles in cocoa, coconut and chopped nuts.
 Ah well, sometimes we all need a reminder of good things.)

 - They are raw, so you can benefit from increased nutrition